dockur/windows/readme.md

   ```

 > [!NOTE]
->  Changing these values will have no effect after the installation already has been performed.
+>  Changing these values will have no effect after the installation has been performed already.
 Use the control panel inside Windows in that case.

 ### How do I change the storage location?